-As part of Miss A’s birthday presents this year, we had given her a gift of lunch with Cinderella at Disney World.
+As part of Miss A’s birthday presents this year, we had given her a gift of lunch at Cinderella’s Royal Table.
 There was a gap of around six weeks between receiving the lunch invitation and the day arriving whilst we were on holiday.

 Lunch with Cinderella takes place inside the castle on Main Street in Magic Kingdom.
 We pre booked this meal way back in January, as it’s advised that any character meal booking is made early as spaces go really fast.

 Part of the lunch experience is to meet and greet with Cinderella before taking your place in the royal restaurant.
 Our booking was for 1.10pm, and we arrived to check in around twenty minutes prior to our booking as we weren’t sure how early we had to arrive to ensure we met Cinderella before lunch.

 The entrance to the restaurant is at the base of the castle, and can be a very busy area for a couple of reasons.
 It’s very shady and cool, acts as a walk way for people to walk through, and is also next to the Bibbidi Bobbidi boutique, which is another very busy entrance.

 It appeared that lunch sessions were taking place in five-minute intervals for bookings, and we were advised to check in ten minutes prior to our lunch booking.
 There were plenty of crowds with people seeking out a cool place to rest, and also people arriving early for their booking.
 There were even people hoping to get a table there and then, but all were turned away due to high demand.

 My only criticism for the waiting area is that there didn’t appear to be any system for people to queue which I was very surprised at.
 An attendant was asking people with certain booking slots to line up against the wall, but the lines were messy with the public milling about.